guilhermesimoes/guilhermesimoes.github.io/_posts/2023-03-13-this-blog-is-now-a-pwa.md

 ---

 I did hit this snag when using [`cache.addAll`] to cache my offline page.
 It does cache everything correctly.
-But when the user is offline and tries to navigate somewhere and the worker returns the offline page this error occurs:
+But when the user is offline and tries to navigate somewhere and the worker returns the cached offline page this error occurs:

 > The FetchEvent for "http://page-the-user-was-trying-to-access"
 > resulted in a network error response: a redirected response was
 > used for a request whose redirect mode is not "follow".

 Apparently this is due to a [new security restriction] but I don't get it.
 It all seems so cryptic to me.
 [StackOverflow came to my rescue] though.
-So now I'm just calling `fetch` for each of the pages that I want to cache.
-All tutorials that I saw did use [`cache.addAll`] so either I'm doing something wrong or they're already out of date.
+So now I'm wrapping a `response` with `new Response(response.body)`.
+All tutorials that I saw simply used [`cache.addAll`] so either I'm doing something wrong or they're already out of date.
 If you bump into the same problem now you know!

 ---